LOOK: Matthew Stafford throws ugly pick-6 with first pass after signing $135M deal

 The throw was Stafford's first pass since signing his five-year, $135 million contract extension with the Lions on Aug.
 29. Stafford's pick came two plays after Cardinals quarterback Carson Palmer threw an equally ugly interception.
 However, Palmer's pick didn't hurt his team because Stafford gave it right back.

 Stafford's had an ugly first quarter so far against the Cardinals.
 Besides the pick-six, the Lions quarterback has helplessly watched as his team has gone three-and-out on their two other possessions of the quarter.
-At the rate their going, the Lions might not get a first down all season.
+At the rate they're going, the Lions might not get a first down all season.

 To keep tabs on the score Cardinals-Lions game, and to check out up-to-date stats, be sure to click here and check out our GameTracker.